davidodza/davidodza.github.io/_posts/2019-08-19-owasp-top-10-demo.md

 imagefeature: ''
 ---
 Goal:
-Web application security is an important aspect of securing the infrastructure.
 Using any resource available online build a web server and provide evidence of a vulnerability or penetration test for any of the OWASP 10 vulnerabilities.

-The server and backend (if any) can be any version of any service you choose.

-Documentation of the research and implementation is required.

-The objective is to ensure a proper evidence for vulnerability a fix is desirable but not required, the final report however should be comprehensive enough to submit to a DevOps team to fix or lower the risk of such vulnerability.

-Please complete this within 10 natural days and provide:

-Vulnerability exploitation proof.
-Any design/implementation documentation
-DevOps team fix request

 ![1]({{site.baseurl}}/images/OWASP/new1.JPG)
 ![2]({{site.baseurl}}/images/OWASP/new2.JPG)